ramigs/nuxt-fauna-article/nuxt-fauna.md

 When analyzing the requirements for a Repo Catalogue, we can straight away identify two categories of data:

-- some that does not change often or not at all (e.g., project name, SVG logo, repo URL)
+- some that does not change often or not at all (e.g., project name, logo, repo URL)
 - some that changes frequently (e.g., number of stars and forks)

 This observation may then lead us to the question:

-- "Do we really need to keep making the same request, to get the same data, take those same results, run them against the same templating engine, and only then, deliver the page to the client?".
+- "Do we really need to keep making the same request, to get the same data, take those same results, run them against the same template, and only then, deliver the page to the client?".

-What if we? mindsets and creative strategies. with data Jamstack approach
+What if we implement a Jamstack strategy and strive to use the server side build to to fetch the category of data that does not change often from an API or database and serve HTML and static assets to our site's visitors?

 After all, it's not _that_ often we need to add or delete a repo from the catalogue. only some projects a special place in your heart, and that does not